Backward iteration in strongly convex domains: Preliminary results

-for every $M>0$.
-Given $\tau\in\de D$, we shall say that a function $F\colon D\to\C^n$ has {\sl $K$-limit} $\ell\in\C^n$ at~$\tau$ if $F(z)\to\ell$ as $z\to\tau$ inside any $K$-region centered at~$\tau$; notice that the choice of the pole is immaterial because of \eqKpole.
-Since $K$-regions in strongly convex domains are comparable to Stein admissible regions, the notion of $K$-limit is equivalent to Stein admissible limit, and thus it is the right generalization to several variables of the one-dimensional notion of non-tangential limit (in particular, the existence of a $K$-limit always implies the existence of a non-tangential limit).
-Finally, the intersection of a horosphere (or $K$-region) of center~$\tau\in\de D$ and pole~$p\in D$ with the image of a complex geodesic~$\phe$ with $\phe(0)=p$ and $\phe(1)=\tau$ is the image via~$\phe$ of the horosphere (or $K$-region) of center~1 and pole~0 in the unit disk ([A2, Proposition~2.7.8 and Lemma~2.7.16]).
+\begin{remark} Thanks to Remark~\ref{rem:admreg}, a function $F\colon D\to\C^n$ has $K$-limit $\ell\in\C^n$ at~$\tau$ if $F(z)\to\ell$ as $z\to\tau$ inside any Stein admissible region with vertex~$\tau$.
+In particular, the existence of a $K$-limit always implies the existence of a non-tangential limit; see also \cite[Lemma~2.7.12]{Aba1} for a direct proof. \end{remark}

+Finally, the intersection of a horosphere (or $K$-region) of center~$\tau\in\de D$ and pole~$p\in D$ with the image of a complex geodesic~$\phe$ with $\phe(0)=p$ and $\phe(1)=\tau$ is the image via~$\phe$ of the horosphere (or $K$-region) of center~1 and pole~0 in the unit disk (\cite[Proposition~2.7.8 and Lemma~2.7.16]{Aba1}).